Indochina Express - 16 days

 This afternoon we visit ethnic minority villages en route to the beautiful Khouangsi waterfall.
-We wander around the H’mong Village of Ban Ou, Laoloum Village and the Khmu Village of Ban Thapene, meeting the locals and gaining a fascinating insight into the local culture.
+Wander around the H’mong Village of Ban Ou, Laoloum Village and the Khmu Village of Ban Thapene, meeting the locals and gaining a fascinating insight into the local culture.
 We then drive to the beautiful Khouangsi Waterfall where you can splash around in the turquoise pools or walk along the forest trails.

 Overnight: Luang Prabang | Breakfast

 The afternoon is free for you to independently explore more of Luang Prabang.
-Consider visiting the sobering UXO Centre to learn more about the Second Indochina War, take in more of the city's beautiful temples or head to the Ock Pop Tock weaving centre set in beautiful tropical gardens.
+Consider visiting the sobering UXO Centre to learn more about the Second Indochina War, take in some of the city's beautiful temples or head to the Ock Pop Tock weaving centre set in beautiful tropical gardens.

 Overnight: Luang Prabang | Breakfast, Lunch

 Saturday.
-Spend the morning further exploring this delightful city before hotel check out and included departure transfer to the airport.
+Spend the morning further exploring this delightful city before hotel check out and an included departure transfer to the airport.

 Prices & Dates